✔ No account fees or minimums ✔ Up to 4.20% APY

 9. Getting Rid of Items You No Longer Need

-Extra stuff around the house can make your home feel cluttered and disorganized.
+Extra stuff can make your home feel cluttered and disorganized.
 Ditching things you no longer need or use can make it easier to breathe and reinforce your commitment to living simply.
 As you sort through your things, consider what you can donate or give away, what should be trashed, what can be recycled, and what you might be able to sell for a little extra cash.
 Whether you try a Freecycle site, post things on eBay, or give your excess stuff to a local charity, your loss can be someone else’s gain.

 10. Investing If Possible